peredaniel/iOS-tech-challenge/README.md

   - Perform a search and obtain a successful *non-empty* response.
 Then change scope and obtain a new successful *non-empty* response without changing search term (in all possible combinations: artist -> song, artist -> album, song -> artist, song -> album, album -> artist and album -> song).
   - Perform a search and obtain a successful *non-empty* response.
 Then perform a new search and obtain a new successful *non-empty* response (in all three search scopes).

-Of course, there are more scenarios to take into account, but most will be combinations of the above.
+Of course, there are more scenarios to take into account, but most of them will be combinations of the above.

 #### MockServer

-Using [Swifter](#swifter)'s `HttpServer` class as a basis we implemented a `MockServer` which enables us to register JSON responses to a specific endpoint and get those responses when the app performs a "remote" call to that endpoint.
+Using [Swifter](#swifter)'s `HttpServer` class as a basis we implemented a `MockServer` class which enables us to register JSON responses to a specific endpoint and get those responses when the app performs a "remote" call to that endpoint.
+This enables us to remove the unknown component of remote calls from UITests.
 Furthermore, the endpoint response may be modified at runtime, and therefore this class behaves as a real server running in our localhost.

-In our subclass we added some helper functions and struct to easily register responses and log a detailed warning message in the debugger when a response is missing from the mock server.
+In our implementatio we added some helper functions and structs to easily register responses and log a detailed warning message in the debugger when a response is missing from the mock server.
 Note that you may not need to register every response to the mock server if your tests aren't using it, and thus a missing response does not stop the test execution unless the user journey is blocked by the missing data.
 The complete implementation may be found in the files `MockServer.swift` and `HttpStubInfo.swift` within the `ABA MusicUITests/MockServer` folder.

 The only catch to use this `MockServer` class (and, in general, the `HttpServer` from Swifter) is that we must set our app to perform calls only to `http://localhost` (to any port we specify).
 Therefore, there are several points to take into account:
 * We must open our app to use a non-secure connection in our localhost (since it's `http` and not `https`).
 This is usually not a problem, but it must be considered.